adamko-dev/json5-kotlin/README.md

 The following options are currently implemented:

 - `parseInstants`: (default `true`, *Parser-only*) ([proposed here](https://github.com/json5/json5-spec/issues/4))
-    Whether or not instants should be parsed as such.
+    Whether instants should be parsed as such.
     If this is `false`, `parseStringInstants` and `parseUnixInstants` are ignored
 - `parseStringInstants`: (default `true`, *Parser-only*) ([proposed here](https://github.com/json5/json5-spec/issues/4))
-    Whether or not string instants (according to [RFC 3339, Section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)) should be parsed as such.
+    Whether string instants (according to [RFC 3339, Section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)) should be parsed as such.
     Ignored if `parseInstants` is `false`
 - `parseUnixInstants`: (default `true`, *Parser-only*) ([proposed here](https://github.com/json5/json5-spec/issues/4))
-    Whether or not unix instants (integers) should be parsed as such.
+    Whether unix instants (integers) should be parsed as such.
     Ignored if `parseInstants` is `false`
 - `stringifyUnixInstants`: (default `false`, *Stringify-only*) ([proposed here](https://github.com/json5/json5-spec/issues/4))
-    Whether or not instants should be stringifyed as unix timestamps (integers).
+    Whether instants should be stringifyed as unix timestamps (integers).
     If this is `false`, instants will be stringifyed as strings (according to [RFC 3339, Section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6))
 - `allowNaN`: (default `true`, *Parser-only*) ([proposed here](https://github.com/json5/json5-spec/issues/24))
-    Whether or not `NaN` should be allowed as a number
+    Whether `NaN` should be allowed as a number
 - `allowInfinity`: (default `true`, *Parser-only*) ([proposed here](https://github.com/json5/json5-spec/issues/24))
-    Whether or not `Infinity` should be allowed as a number.
+    Whether `Infinity` should be allowed as a number.
 This applies to both `+Infinity` and `-Infinity`
 - `allowInvalidSurrogates`: (default `true`, *Parser-only*) ([proposed here](https://github.com/json5/json5-spec/issues/12))
-    Whether or not invalid unicode surrogate pairs should be allowed
+    Whether invalid unicode surrogate pairs should be allowed
 - `quoteSingle`: (default `false`, *Stringify-only*)
-    Whether or not string should be single-quoted (`'`) instead of double-quoted (`"`).
+    Whether string should be single-quoted (`'`) instead of double-quoted (`"`).
 This also includes a JSONObject's member names

 ### v1.2.0